mdpoulter/nis-prac/CONTRIBUTING.md

 ```sh
 git checkout -b bugfix/bugfix-name
 ```

+Again, ensure that you only add and change things that you are working on.
+Do not be tempted to fix some other things that you see along the way...

 ## Testing

 `JUnit` is the test framework used for this project. `JUnit` is simple to use and has a vast amount of documentation available.